Ahjumawi Lava Springs SP

 Location - Directions

 Ahjumawi Lava Springs State Park is located in remote northeastern Shasta County and can only be reached by boat.
+Power boats are allowed to access Ahjumawi, but larger power boats are not recommended due to shallow access points to the park.
 There are no public roads to it and private motor vehicles are prohibited within.

 Visitors can launch into Big Lake at a PG&E public boat launch known as "Rat Farm".

-It is reached from McArthur by turning north off Highway 299 on to Main St., continuing past the Intermountain Fairgrounds, crossing over a canal and proceeding 3-miles north on a graded dirt road.
+It is reached from McArthur by turning north off Highway 299 on to Main St., continuing past the Intermountain Fairgrounds, crossing over a canal and proceeding 3-miles north on a graded dirt road ending at a dirt launch ramp.

 Summer and spring are warm; fall and winter can be cool.
 Layered clothing is advised.